awlondon/primarydesignco-blog/_posts/2026-02-14-when-two-ai-agents-disagree.md

 tags: [ai, architecture, development, mass-timber, agent-systems]
 reading_time: 19
 abstract: |
-  A speculative housing concept evolved into a structured feasibility loop when a second AI agent challenged its assumptions.
-This essay documents how expansion-oriented prompting collided with underwriting logic—and why multi-agent negotiation may define the future of development.
+  A speculative housing concept evolved into a structured feasibility loop when a second, differently configured AI agent challenged its assumptions.
+This essay documents how intentionally engineered prompting asymmetry—between a non-box architectural engine and a constraint-based implementation engine—produced a more realistic development pathway.
 ---

 <div class="kelvin-gallery">
   <a href="/assets/2026-02-14-when-two-ai-agents-disagree/lanternhill-hero.png" class="kelvin-thumb">